Winner winner, pesto dinner.

 Food and recipe writing is full of hyper-enthusiastic hyperbole, bluster, and puffery.
 You know what I mean: “Guaranteed the best, most delicious [insert food] ever!”
 That kind of thing.
 Except sometimes, it is an actual fact.
 Sometimes, you really do get the world’s best basil pesto recipe.
 The one that actually won the award in Italy, at the World Pesto Championships.
 And now it’s yours.

 Winning the World Pesto Championship in the Liguria region of Italy — the birthplace of Genovese basil — is like winning the World Cheesesteak Contest in Philadelphia.
 (Which, to my knowledge, does not exist, but should.)
 In other words, if you win it there, you really are the world’s best.
 Now you can make this silky, fresh, absolutely delicious pesto at home.

-You will also like: Fettuccini Cacio e Pepe and Sheet Pan Pasta Pomodoro
+You will also like: Fettuccini Alfredo e Pepe and Sheet Pan Pasta Pomodoro

 A Little Background on the World’s Best Pesto Recipe

 This recipe’s origin story gets a little muddled, but here are the answers.
 In 2008, up-and-coming (now famous, and controversial) American chef Danny Bowien worked at Farina restaurant in San Francisco.
 Italian chef Paolo Laboa owned Farina.
 Paolo made his mother’s pesto recipe in the restaurant, which Bowien entered in the pesto championships and won, under the umbrella of working at Farina.
 So, though Bowien was the technical winner, the recipe belongs to Laboa and his mother.